Daniibooii/happy-hour/README.md

 # happy-hour

-2/21/2018:<br></br>
+# Project Description
-This was a group project done by myself and three other students at George Washington University's coding bootcamp.
-It was our first group project, and was done between our third and fourth weeks of class.
+This was a group project completed by myself and three other relative programming "beginners."
+For each of us, it represented our first large-scale group effort.
 The project evolved from having three primary HTML pages to just one.
 In the process, we came to focus primarily on our map feature.

+My fork of the project may be viewed at: https://daniibooii.github.io/happy-hour/

-Much of what we hoped to accomplish with this project was difficult without our having learned databases in class yet; future additions may reflect that and significantly clean up/simplify our code.
+Much of what we hoped to accomplish with this project was difficult without our having learned how to use databases/access APIs; future additions may reflect that and significantly clean up/simplify our code.
 Some of the changes mentioned are represented here in terms of deleted files; others have been left for possible future work, or to record processes learned, discarded, etc.

 My work on the project initially consisted of the second of our HTML pages, results.html.
 I also contributed roughly one third to the restaurant data and, later, one half of the map data.
 I contributed to design elements including favicons, images, nav bar, color selection, etc. I wrote the README.
 I did a lot of legwork tracking down elements we later decided against including, such as restaurant images.